new-logo-1

 Karastin Hancock

-Karastin Hancock is the Vice Chair of the Mayfield Graves County LTRG.
+Karastin Hancock is the Chair of the Mayfield Graves County LTRG.
+The Long-Term Recovery Group chairperson provides leadership to the executive committee to oversee collaboration of all community organizations which are active in disaster recovery following the Dec.
+10, 2021 tornado that struck Mayfield and Graves County.
 With survivors in focus, Karastin works with the board to address the needs of the organization.

 Karastin is employed as the Director of Discipleship and Spiritual Formation at Martin First United Methodist Church in Martin, Tn.
 Her niche is to help organizations develop vision and break down that vision into actionable steps to achieve their goals.